kandaraj/react-basics/index.md

 ### getting started

-To get started, I got into creating a demo app from https://facebook.github.io/react/docs/tutorial.html and ended up something like this https://github.com/kandaraj/react-basics in less than half a day.
+To get started, I got into creating a [demo app](https://github.com/kandaraj/react-basics) from [doc](https://facebook.github.io/react/docs/tutorial.html) and ended up something like [this]() https://github.com/kandaraj/react-basics) in less than half a day.
 So I suggest you to get started from here.

 I have created a starter-template with Webpack, Webpack-dev-server which bundles up all the Javascript and transforms jsx into js.
 Ask me.